How to Sand Skirting Boards

 There are a number of different methods you can use to carry out this job.
 This is often dependent on the overall size and length of the skirting board, as well as how much you are willing to spend on equipment.

 Simple sandpaper can be purchased from most DIY shops.
 It is very rough in texture (a bit like the edge of a matchbox – though it won’t catch fire!) and so makes it perfect for this job.
 Depending on the individual skirting board, you might find this a very energy-sapping job as you can need to scrub hard to achieve the desired results.

 These are far more effective but do involve spending money.
 These devices also take the effort out of sanding as they simply appear to just glide along.

 Sand the skirting board until you get a smooth finish.
 A good test is to run your fingers along the surface and check to see if there are any rough edges that still exist or which you might have missed.
 Bear in mind that if you have quite bespoke and elegant skirting, this process can take longer.

 Once complete, allow the dust to settle from the air and clear this away.
 Wipe down your skirting board to remove excess dust also.
 After this, your skirting board should be ready to undercoat or proceed onwards.

 The actual process is quite simple as you will probably agree.
 Remember these little pointers which should also make the job much easier.

-If you have any questions then please see our contact page for our details.
+If you have any questions then please get in touch with us for further information.